 Membership of groups and/or organisations that contradict our values, standards and behaviour and our commitment to equality, are prohibited.
 Durham Constabulary won't accept applications from anyone who is, or has been, a member of groups and/or organisations including, but not limited to, the British National Party (BNP), National Front, Combat 18 or similar.

 If you’re from outside the UK, it’s essential that you have indefinite leave to enter or to remain in the UK.
-Due to changes in legislation, members of the European Economic Area (EAA) are now required to have ILR or EU settled status by June 30, 2021.
+Due to changes in legislation, members of the European Economic Area (EAA) are now required to have Indefinite Leave to Remain (ILR) or European Union Settled Status by June 30, 2021.

 You can apply to more than one police service/force at once, but you can only sit an assessment centre with one police service/force.